Texas Survey Guide

 Texas Surveyor Licensing

 Every land surveyor in Texas must hold an active RPLS license from the Texas Board of Professional Land Surveying.
-Confirm your surveyor's license at tbpls.texas.gov before signing any agreement.
+Confirm your surveyor's license before signing any agreement.
 An unlicensed survey has no legal standing in Texas.

 Find a Surveyor in Denton County